-See how I put together this easy table centerpiece using thrift shop finds.
-The succulent plant and indigo blue decor are perfect for welcoming Spring!
+Put together an easy table centerpiece using thrift shop finds.
+The succulent plant and indigo blue decor are perfect for welcoming spring.

-Are you as happy as I am that Spring is almost here?
+Are you as happy as I am that spring is almost here?
 Well, I guess according to the calendar, but I’m not sure when it comes to the weather.
 I think it’s going to be a very slow transition.
-Hope I’m wrong.
+Here’s hoping I’m wrong!

 Over the weekend we got another BIG dump of snow, so I decided to play around with some of my recent thrift shop finds to create an easy table centerpiece.
 I didn’t feel like running out to get tulips or hyacinths, so succulents I picked up a few weeks ago will do for now.